hmz420/Code-of-LeetCode/README.md

 # Code-of-LeetCode #

 ## Introduction
-* In this repository, you could see many .cpp files that are all the solutions for algorithm questions in LeetCode.
+* In the repository, you could see many .cpp files that are all the solutions for algorithm questions in LeetCode.
 These solutions are designed for efficiency from the perspective of time complexity.

 ## Structure
 ### Method